Biography of Charles Babbage

 In 1827 Babbage decided to publish tables of logarithms.
 He compared several tables, published since then in England.
 Wherever they differed, he recalculated the value so that he could produce a table completely free from error.
 With the help of an army engineer, he directed the work of a number of clerks.
 The corrected table was published in 1827.
 This table was reprinted many times, even after 1900.
 Babbage's Table of Logarithms of the Natural Numbers from 1 to 108,000 was a paradigm of accuracy and was extensively used into the twentieth century.

 The year 1827 was a devastating year for Charles.
 In February of 1827, his father died in Devon at the age of 73.
 Old Benjamin left sufficient funds to care for his wife, Betty, who moved to London to live with Charles and his family.
 Babbage inherited about £100,000, the bulk of his father's estate, which made him a very rich man.
 The interest on the investments and the rent on the properties provided a comfortable income for the rest of his life.
 However, his view of a comfortable life did not last long.
 In July of the same year, his son Charles Whitmore was struck with a childhood disease and died at the age of 10.
 Then, in a month later, Charles’s wife Georgiana contracted a serious illness.
-On the 1st of September, both she and a newborn son Alexander Forbes also died.
+On the 1st of September, both she and a newborn son Alexander Forbes died, apparently from complications caused by childbirth.
 These deaths caused Babbage to go into a mental breakdown which delayed the construction of his machines.

 In 1828, Charles was elected as Lucasian Professor of Mathematics at Cambridge.
 This university chair, once held by Isaac Newton, was a great honor, though it carried an annual salary of less than £100.
 Babbage however did not think it was worth the distraction from his beloved Difference Engine.
 He held the post for ten years, however, he did not live in Cambridge and seldom lectured there.
 Nevertheless, he was always grateful for the appointment, which he called the only honour I ever received in my own country.